DivyaKumarBaid/YT_search/README.md

 ## Docs
 Go to the port where server is listening and add `/docs` at the end of url to use Swagger Documentation.

+## Usage
+The server has a single get request.
+Filters are used as optional path parameters.
+Filters are : page, channel name, video title, video description.
+For more clarity refer to the swagger docs on local host.

 ## Hosting
 Use Deta to host the server.